 Throw away medications which have expired.
-Out of date medications lose their potency and effectiveness.
-Always check the use by date of medications and only ever give your cat medication if your veterinarian has told you to do so.
+Out of date, medications lose their potency and effectiveness.
+Always check the use-by date of medications and only ever give your cat medication if your veterinarian has told you to do so.

 Cat litter trays

-As with plastic food bowls, litter trays can develop scratches over time which can not only trap bacteria but also odours.
+As with plastic food bowls, litter trays can develop scratches over time, which can trap not only bacteria but also odours.
 Urine can degrade the plastic, causing it to become brittle and weakening it.

 Replace litter trays every two years.

-Your cat’s toothbrush becomes a harbour for bacteria, bristles will become worn.
+Your cat’s toothbrush becomes a harbour for bacteria; bristles will become worn.
 Replace pet toothbrushes as often as you would your own, which should be every 6-8 weeks.

 Out of date food

 Discard expired food.
-At best, the quality of the food will have degraded, and your cat may be missing out on essential nutrients, at worst your cat can develop food poisoning from expired food.
+At best, the quality of the food will have degraded, and your cat may be missing out on essential nutrients, at worst, your cat can develop food poisoning from expired food.
 It’s not worth the risk.